Skip to main content

 Efficient Memory Usage

-GeoPulse uses streaming parsers for all import operations, which means:
+GeoPulse uses streaming parsers and chunked uploads for all import operations, which means:

 • Low memory usage - Data is processed in chunks, not loaded entirely into memory